Arctic Homeschool Logistics: Materials, Connectivity, and the Sealift in Nunavut

 Most of the 25 Nunavut communities are accessible only by air or seasonal sea freight.
 Air freight is fast but expensive and has weight limits that make it impractical for heavy curriculum materials.
 The annual sealift is the answer for anything bulky.

 The sealift calendar: The annual sealift operates from approximately July through October, with cargo arriving in communities during the ice-free season.
-Order deadlines for the major carriers — NEAS (Nunavut Eastern Arctic Shipping) and NSSI (Nunavut Sealift and Supply Inc.) — are typically in early spring, often March or April depending on your community's delivery date.
-Missing the order deadline means waiting another year or paying air freight rates.
+Coordinate orders with the major carriers — NEAS (Nunavut Eastern Arctic Shipping) and NSSI (Nunavut Sealink and Supply) — by early spring for the summer sailing, depending on your community's delivery date.
+Missing the sailing means waiting another year or relying on air freight.

 What this means for curriculum planning: You need to make your major curriculum material decisions for the following school year in late winter.
 If you're starting home education for the first time in September and didn't order through the sealift in spring, your heavy material options are limited to what's available locally (very little) or what can be shipped by air within budget.